Reading Fundamentals #3:

 The Reading Fundamentals program focuses on implementing proven methods of reading instruction in classrooms.
 The No Child Left Behind Act of 2001 added two new reading programs to the Elementary and Secondary Education Act—Reading First and Early Reading First—both under the Bush Administration.
 Under the Obama Administration, the Every Student Succeeds Act (ESSA) became the main educational law for public schools.
 The Striving Readers Comprehensive Literacy program provided funding focused on advancing literacy skills for children from birth through grade 12.
 An emphasis was placed on evidence-based classroom instruction and assessment and targeted interventions for those reading below grade level.
 Race to the Top was another initiative offering funding.
 Under the Trump Administration, the Striving Readers Comprehensive Literacy program was renamed the Literacy Education for All, Results for the Nation (LEARN).

-This course will focus on grades K–3 and 4–12.
+This course will focus on grades K–3 and grades 4–12 and the Science of Reading.
 As part of these two key areas of reading instruction, prereading skills for preschoolers will be briefly described.
 Additionally, the five elements of effective reading instruction will be highlighted, including definitions, implications for instruction, and future directions.
-These five elements include instruction in phonemic awareness, phonics, fluency, vocabulary, and text comprehension (grades K–3); and word study, fluency, vocabulary, comprehension, and motivation (grades 4–12).
+These five elements are instruction in phonemic awareness, phonics, fluency, vocabulary, and text comprehension (grades K–3); and word study, fluency, vocabulary, comprehension, and motivation (grades 4–12).

 We conclude with information on important assessment terms and definitions.
 Further, we provide information on how reading assessment fits within the Reading First Program.
 We include detailed information on the Analysis of Reading Assessment Instruments for K–3 (Institute for the Development of Educational Achievement, 2002) completed by key leaders in the assessment field.
 This analysis includes specific recommendations on 29 reading assessments.
 We describe how response to intervention (RTI) and multitier system of support (MTSS) are used to understand student reading needs, including screening, diagnosing where to focus instruction, and monitoring student reading progress over time.
 We demonstrate how teachers can link assessment with instruction and data-based decision making in classroom settings, with particular focus on pivotal curriculum-based measurement procedures.